labinhood/serverless-aws-good-practices/README.md

   ...
 ```

 The available configuration options and defaults are listed next.
-For a detailed explanation of what each configuration option does, please refer to the [Serverless Plugin Functionality](#serverless-plugin-functionality) section of this document.
+For a detailed explanation of what each configuration option does, please refer to the [Serverless Plugin Functionality](#serverless-plugin-functionality) section in this document.

 Configuration options: